msimecek/Chatbot-Student-Workshop/README.md

 using AnoNeBot.Services;
 ```

-Run the application (**F5**), go to **Bot Framework Emulator** and try to boot to ask a question.
+Run the application (**F5**), go to **Bot Framework Emulator** and try to ask a question.

 ![1518009001857](images/1518009001857.png)

 ### RootDialog with pictures

-The Bot Framework allows you to take advantage of graphical elements available on different chatbot channels.
-We will use the so-called *HeroCard* and in addition to the austere Yes/No reply we send the user and animated GIF.
+Bot Framework allows you to take advantage of graphical elements available on different chatbot channels.
+We will use the so-called *HeroCard* and in addition to the blunt Yes/No reply we send the user an animated GIF.

-Modify the MessageReceivedAsync() method code to use the card:
+Modify the **MessageReceivedAsync()** method code to use the card:

 ```c#
 private async Task MessageReceivedAsync(IDialogContext context, IAwaitable<object> result)